genesiscommunitysuccess/docs/versioned_docs/version-2022.3/05_operations/10_release-notes/01_Version-2022.3.md

 ## Foundation UI changes
 This is a high-level overview of the changes.

-## Maintenance
+### Maintenance

 - we have removed ag-grid enterprise as a project dependency
 - ag-grid/grid-pro has been moved to a separate package to avoid unnecessary load when it is not used

-### Breaking changes
+#### Breaking changes

-- All enterprise functionalities of ag-grid must be directly included in your client app .
+- All enterprise functionalities of ag-grid must be directly included in your client app.
 Code snipped that needs to be added to the codebase can be found here [https://gist.github.com/skawian/2e30e08f01820384ab8fef91d08681dd](https://gist.github.com/skawian/2e30e08f01820384ab8fef91d08681dd)
 - ag-grid has been renamed across the project and is now wrapped under grid-pro to support multiple grids in the application.
 For existing applications, you need to go through your codebase and rename every instance of 'ag-grid' to 'grid-pro' (e.g. zero-ag-grid → zero-grid-pro, zero-ag-column → zero-grid-pro-column etc.)
 - grid-pro/ag-grid is now bundled separately to avoid unnecessary load when it is not used.
 This means if you imported it from zero or foundation components, it will no longer be there.